bhavyashah81/bhavyashah81/README.md

 ## Hi there 👋

 I am Bhavya Shah.
 I am a fourth-year computer science student at the University of Waterloo.
-I am currently a software engineer intern at RedIron, and I am looking for summer or fall 2025 internships.
+I am currently a software engineer intern at RedIron and am looking for summer or fall 2025 internships!

 I have previously interned at: